-To receive financial aid you must take classes that go towards an approved degree or certificate program offered here at Edmonds Community College.
+To receive financial aid you must take classes that go towards an approved degree or certificate program offered here at Edmonds College.
 We cannot fund classes needed for another schools' degree programs or admission requirements.
 There are also limits on the number of degree or certificate programs you may earn, as well as limits on the number of credits you earn or attempt, and still receive financial aid.

 Credit Funding Limitations

 Federal and state regulations limit the amount of funding you may receive based on the number of earned or attempted credits included on your transcript.
 Attempted credits include classes listed that reflect no credit received, as well as credits transferred in from another school.

 - You are required to complete your degree within the maximum time frame allowed, which

 is 125% of the credits needed to graduate.